underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 ```

 Shapeless uses this trick to tag
-the types of fields in a case classes
+fields and subtypes in an ADT
 with the singleton types of their names.
 If you find using `asInstanceOf` uncomfortable then don't worry:
 shapeless provides two tagging syntaxes
-that avoid such unsavoriness.
+to avoid such unsavoriness.

 The first syntax, `->>`,
 tags the expression on the right of the arrow